Small Business Certificate: Audio Engineering

 The Grayson College's Small Business Certificate in Audio Engineering is designed to be your first step toward a career as an audio engineer, producer, recording artist, live sound technician, film/video game composer, songwriter, or sound designer.
 The courses in this certificate are intended to provide a foundational understanding of music theory, music technology, and the field of commercial music.
 In addition to the audio engineering courses this certificate includes business courses necessary to manage a small business.

-This certificate, in conjunction with an Associate of Arts degree in Music, prepares you to become a musician fluent with music technology.
+This certificate, in conjunction with an Associate of Arts degree in Music, prepares you to become a musician fluent in music technology.
 Whether you are planning to be a professional classical musician or work in commercial music, the Grayson College Small Business Certificate in Audio Engineering will give you the foundation you need to harness your creativity.

 Small Business Certificate: Audio Engineering Courses